 Skip to main content

-In the early 20th century, redlining was a common practice used to discriminate against lower-income areas, denying them access to adequate banking services.
-Although redlining became illegal in 1968, certain regions of the country still suffer from the effects of this discriminatory practice and face a shortage of financial opportunities.
-Today, community banks play a vital role in reducing this disparity by providing essential financial services to marginalized communities.
-In this article, we’ll examine how community banks can meet their community’s diverse financial needs and help build financial wellness by incorporating personal loans into their services.
+In the early 20th century, redlining was a common practice that discriminated against lower-income areas, denying them access to banking services.
+Although redlining became illegal in 1968, many regions still suffer from its effects and lack financial opportunities.
+Today, community banks play a vital role in addressing this disparity.
+They provide essential financial services to marginalized communities.
+This article explores how community banks can meet diverse financial needs and build financial wellness by incorporating personal loans into their services.

 Understanding the Community Reinvestment Act (CRA)

-In 1977, the United States Congress enacted the Community Reinvestment Act (CRA) in an effort to reduce discriminatory credit practices in low- and moderate-income (LMI) areas.
-The CRA, which collaborates with the FDIC, OCC, and FRB, seeks to bridge the gap between financial institutions and the credit needs of their served communities.
-Under the CRA, banks and financial institutions are required to fulfill their community obligation of providing accessible credit and deposit services to underbanked populations.
-By expanding banking services in marginalized areas, banks help to promote financial literacy and wellness, which leads to growth in the community’s financial environment.
+In 1977, Congress enacted the Community Reinvestment Act (CRA) to combat discriminatory credit practices in low- and moderate-income (LMI) areas.
+The CRA, in partnership with the FDIC, OCC, and FRB, aims to connect financial institutions with the credit needs of their communities.
+Under this act, banks are required to provide accessible credit and deposit services to underbanked populations.
+By expanding banking services in marginalized areas, banks promote financial literacy and wellness, leading to growth in the community’s financial environment.

-To qualify for credit under the CRA, banks must provide specific lending and investment services with the purpose of improving the financial circumstances of LMI neighborhoods.
-These specific practices, which are called qualifying activities, ensure CRA banks remain committed to local investment and improving the overall financial health of their community.
-The OCC provides an illustrative list of activities that qualify banks for CRA credit, which ranges from providing an unsecured consumer loan to a moderate-income family for accessible vehicle modification to small-dollar personal loans for farms to purchase equipment.
-Once granted CRA eligibility, banks must maintain their status by satisfying certain requirements, such as receiving regular evaluations from federal regulators and investing in community projects.
-The CRA not only incentivizes banks to support their local communities but also holds banks accountable for fair and just lending practices.
+To qualify for credit under the CRA, banks must offer specific lending and investment services that aim to improve the financial situations of LMI neighborhoods.
+These qualifying activities ensure CRA banks remain committed to local investment.
+The OCC provides a list of qualifying activities, ranging from offering unsecured consumer loans to moderate-income families for vehicle modifications to small-dollar personal loans for farms to purchase equipment.
+Once granted CRA eligibility, banks must maintain their status by meeting specific requirements.
+These include receiving regular evaluations from federal regulators and investing in community projects.
+Overall, the CRA incentivizes banks to support their local communities and ensures accountability for fair lending practices.

 The FDIC’s Role in Economic Inclusion